TeamFAPS/PSVita-RE-tools/README.md

 ioPlus 0.1, 0.2 – by @dots-tb
 ---
-Fast, simpler, and efficient alternative to kuio (3x smaller).
+Fast, simpler, and efficient alternative to kuio (by @Rinnegatamante) (3x smaller).
 It allows elevated IO permissions of user applications and plugins using the original sceIo functions.
 This includes reading, writing, opening, and folder management within applications such as official games.
 It may also include getting stats, not sure.

 Version 0.2 is much more inefficient, but supports decryption of files within devices that may open such as PFS devices.
 (WARNING THIS PLUGIN MAY BYPASS SAFE-MODE)

 --------------------------------------------------------------------------------

-Using the Tools:
+# Using the Tools:
 --------------------------------------------------------------------------------